warmist/scripts/docs/gui/workflow.rst

 .. image:: /docs/images/workflow.png

-A constraint is a target range to be compared against either the number of individual itemis or the number of item stacks.
+A constraint is a target range to be compared against either the number of individual items or the number of item stacks.
 It also includes an item type and, optionally, a material.
 When the current stock count is below the lower bound of the range, the job is resumed; if it is above or equal to the top bound, it will be suspended.
 If there are multiple constraints, being out of the